 Hospice Recertification — and how families and caregivers can help

-For families that feel the hospice benefit and services are truly helping their loved one have a good quality of life for whatever life remains, you can help the hospice team with the recertification process by keeping a journal of the PRN (as needed) medications given and if they helped or didn't help the situation at hand along with the various declines you've noticed as you notice them.
+For families that feel the hospice benefits and services are truly helping their loved one have a good quality of life for whatever life remains, you can help the hospice team with the recertification process by keeping a journal of the PRN (as needed) medications given and if they helped or didn’t help the situation at hand along with the various declines you’ve noticed as you notice them.

 Final Thoughts — for families

-Remember, hospice care is not giving up, it is choosing to focus on quality of life rather than quantity.
-If you or your loved one have questions about hospice care, reach out to a hospice provider to learn more.
-You are not alone, and there are resources available to help you through this tough time.
+Remember, hospice care is not giving up; it is choosing to focus on quality of life rather than quantity.
+If you or your loved one have questions about hospice care, contact a hospice provider to learn more.
+You are not alone; resources are available to help you through this tough time.

 Nurses